vidyadrao/evo-web/packages/ebayui-core/src/components/ebay-video/README.md

 Video player.
 Supports either MPD or M3U8 playlist formats.
 Natively uses dash.js player under the hood.
 Loads it async after the video player is loaded on the page.
 For resizing, `ebay-video` supports fixed width or variable width.
 If no width is provided the video tag will resize based on the container size.
+The video player automatically plays the video when it is 50% visible in the viewport and pauses when it is less than 50% visible.
+This provides a better user experience by only playing videos when they are actually visible to the user.

 ## Examples and Documentation